 We’ve worked with hundreds of young church leaders over the years (Mark as a consultant, Kenda as a seminary professor, both of us as youth pastors and seminar leaders).
-There is jaw-dropping creativity out there, missional intuition to spare, and innovative leaders trying new ways to be God’s witnesses in their communities.
+There is jaw-dropping creativity out there, there is missional intuition to spare, and innovative leaders are trying new ways to be God’s witnesses in their communities.
 Every time we teach, we are astounded and inspired.

 But we began to notice two things:

 - A lot of gifted young church leaders have no idea how to translate their great ideas into action.
 Tools for creating financially sustainable ministries just aren’t in many of our toolboxes.
 When economics force churches to scale back, our ministries, our vision for mission, and sometimes our jobs are vulnerable.

 - Young people who want to make a difference in the world often don’t think the church is the best place to do it.
 Some have told us their churches would never support their innovative ministry or business ideas.
 Others have planned to leave ministry altogether because, as one youth pastor sadly said, “I feel like I have to choose between my creativity and the church.”

 That particular conversation was a game-changer for us.

 We think every church is a ministry incubator.
 It’s the church’s job to find every means possible to reflect Christ’s love in the world, and to turn hare-brained ideas into sustainable forms of mission and impact.
 But if churches are going to make a real difference instead of just a dent, we are going to have to think bigger—and there’s a good chance that “bigger” is going to cost more than we currently have.